exercism/v3/languages/julia/docs/implementing-a-concept-exercise.md

 - `.meta/example.jl`: an example implementation that passes all the tests.
 - Project.toml (optional): if dependencies are required, provide this file for a reproducible environment.
 - Manifest.toml (optional): if dependencies are required, provide this file for a reproducible environment.

+Run `julia color=yes runtests.jl $slug` in the `/languages/julia/` directory to test the example solution.

 ## Step 2: adding common files